potfur/es4k/README.md

 It may be more suitable for NoSQL systems, where the stream may be stored as a single document with a list of events, thus fetching revision would be just fetching the size of such a list.

+## Example

+In [testFixtures](./src/testFixtures/kotlin/potfur/es/example) there is example implementation of typical event sourced problem - bank account.

+The tests with behaviour specification are located in [tests](./src/test/kotlin/potfur/es/example)

+### Account
+Is the entity that uses event stream to track its state, it exposes several basic operations that result in append events to stream and return new instance.

+### Transfer
+Sample operation that transfers money between two account - thus blocking resources on source, depositing on target and releasing blockade when deposit and withdraw worked.

+### Projection
+Example also includes simple implementation of Account projection, to showcase possible usages.